Working in film and television is a cool job. It’s unique. It’s creative. It’s challenging, and every day is different.

 Ask yourself: Is Freelancing Right For You?

-Freelance means work-for-hire, where you’re hired for x amount of time, whether that equals days, weeks, months, episodes, or seasons.
+Freelance means work-for-hire, where you’re hired for x amount of time, whether that x equals days, weeks, months, episodes, or seasons.

 Beyond x, there are no guarantees, there is little security.
 Ultimately, the only person consistently looking out for your well-being is you.